harishkesavarao/harishkesavarao.github.io/_posts/2025-12-29-deploying-ds-apps.md

     C --> F[Vector Storage\nembeddings · indexed]
 ```

-The collaboration between Data Engineers and Data Scientists is iterative across this arc — not a single handoff.
+The collaboration between Data Engineers and Data Scientists is iterative across this path — not a single handoff.
 Data Scientists validate that the refactored pipeline produces the same results as the notebook.
 Data Engineers validate that the pipeline meets production reliability and cost requirements.
 Several iterations are normal before both criteria are satisfied simultaneously.

 ---

 ## Conclusion

-The hardest part of productionising a Data Science application is not the technical refactoring — it is the alignment on what "production-ready" means between two disciplines that have different definitions of the term.
+The hardest part of productionising a Data Science application is not the technical refactoring — it is the alignment on what "production-ready" means between the two disciplines that have different definitions of the term.

 For a Data Scientist, production-ready means the model works correctly.
 For a Data Engineer, production-ready means the
 pipeline runs reliably at scale, fails gracefully, and can be maintained by someone other than the person who built it.
 Both definitions are correct.
-Getting to a pipeline that satisfies both requires explicit negotiation — the table in this post is a useful starting point for that conversation.
+Getting to a version that satisfies both requires trade-offs and some rounds of discussions — the table in this post is a useful starting point for that conversation.

-The good news: Data Engineers and Data Scientists solve complementary problems.
+Data Engineers and Data Scientists solve complementary problems.
 The notebook provides the logic and the validated approach.
 The production pipeline provides the infrastructure that makes that approach work at scale.
 Neither is complete without the other.